Implementing Monte Carlo Tests with P-value Buckets: Introduction

 \section{Introduction}

 Software packages usually report the significance of statistical tests using p-values.
-Most users will base further steps of their analyses on where those p-values lie with respect to certain thresholds.
+The result of the test will often be interpreted by comparing those p-values to thresholds.
 To facilitate this, many tests in statistical software such as \textit{R} \citep{Rsoftware}, \textit{SAS} \citep{SASsoftware} or \textit{SPSS} \citep{SPSSsoftware} translate the significance to a star rating system, in which typically $p\in (0.01,0.05]$ is denoted by *, $p\in (0.001,0.01]$ is denoted by ** and $p\leq 0.001$ is denoted by ***.
+As pointed out in the literature, such levels of significance are sensible since they capture the magnitude of a p-value rather than its precise value, which in contrast to the magnitude is usually not reliably estimated \citep{BoosStefanski2011}.

-In this article, we consider a statistical test whose p-value $p$ can only be approximated by sequentially drawn Monte Carlo samples.
-Among others, this scenario arises in bootstrap or permutation tests, see e.g.\ \citet{Lourenco2014,Martinez2014,Liu2013,Wu2013,Asomaning2012,Dazard2012}.
+In this article, we are concerned with statistical tests whose p-value $p$ can only be approximated by sequentially drawn Monte Carlo samples.
+Among others, this scenario arises in bootstrap or permutation tests \citep{Lourenco2014,Martinez2014,Liu2013,Wu2013,Asomaning2012,Dazard2012}.

 Standard implementations of Monte Carlo tests in software packages usually take a fixed number of samples and estimate $p$ as the proportion of exceedances over the observed value of the test statistic.
 Examples of this include the computation of a bootstrap p-value inside the function \textit{chisq.test} in \textit{R} or the function \textit{t-test} in \textit{SPSS}.
 However, there is no control of the \textit{resampling risk}, the probability that the exact and the approximated p-value lie on two opposite sides of a testing threshold (usually $0.1\%$, $1\%$ or $5\%$).